woocommerce/woocommerce-blocks/docs/extensibility/extend-rest-api-new-endpoint.md

 That's it, your endpoint would now contain `extensions` in your endpoint, and you can consume it in the frontend.

-Extending a new endpoint is usally half the work, you will need to recvieve this data in frontend and pass it to any other extensiblity point (Slot, Filter, Event).
+Extending a new endpoint is usually half the work, you will need to receive this data in the frontend and pass it to any other extensibility point (Slot, Filter, Event).